Get Your Documents out of the File Cabinet and into the Cloud

 - The ability to create searchable and editable documents from the images or PDF files the scanner creates

 One feature you do not have to worry about is resolution.
-Most scanners provide a resolution of 600 pixels per inch (ppi), which is more than adequate for scanning paper documents, according to experts.
+Most scanners provide a resolution of 600 pixels per inch (ppi), which is more than adequate for scanning paper documents.

 When you are scanning your documents, it is a good time to do some housekeeping.
 If you no longer need a file, you should consider getting rid of it rather than scanning it.
 After you are done scanning, you will have to move the folders into the cloud (assuming you did not use a scanner that sent them there directly), so getting rid of any unnecessary files beforehand will speed up the process.